 Data Connectivity: Your kiosk will be required to have a full-time connection to the internet for initial registration and daily use.
 The LobbyGuard Defender provides support for wired internet connectivity, Ethernet cable included.
 Depending on the nature of your LAN /computer network you may need additional configuration to complete your internet connection, including IP address settings and other details specific to your environment.

 LAN Connectivity and User Account: If you wish to join the LobbyGuard Defender to your LAN/WAN you may do so as you would any other PC.
-The Defender operates on the Windows 10 Professional OS.
+The Defender operates on Windows 10 IoT Enterprise.
 Note: it is not necessary to join the Defender to your LAN.
 The Defender needs full-time access to the internet and access to the servers listed below for successful operation.

 Firewall Ports and Server Access: The Defender communicates to LobbyGuard Cloud Services via firewall port 80 and port 443.
 Minimal network requirements are necessary for proper functionality of the LobbyGuard Defender, those requirements can be found here.
 The following servers must be made accessible / whitelisted for your Defender to properly function: